abrignoni/iLEAPP/admin/docs/module_updates_advanced.md

 - The `output_types` in `__artifacts_v2__` is set to "none" because we're manually handling the output generation.
 - LAVA functions should be called for each separate artifact within the complex module.
 - Ensure that the category and module_name used in LAVA function calls match the values in your `__artifacts_v2__` dictionary.
+- Special data type handlers (e.g., 'datetime', 'date') are added just before calling the LAVA output functions.
+These are only used for LAVA output and don't affect HTML or TSV outputs.
+- The special data type handlers are added by replacing the header string with a tuple containing the original header name and the data type.
 - The LAVA output will be automatically included in the final LAVA report without any additional steps.

-These changes will add LAVA output capability to your complex module while maintaining its existing HTML and TSV outputs.
+These changes will add LAVA output capability to your complex module while maintaining its existing HTML and TSV outputs and utilizing special data type handlers for LAVA.